adler-j/ryanwattersme/content/singletons/about.md

 My name is Ryan.
 I am a content strategist, editor, writer, and web publisher in Chicago, IL.

-People have told me to write a blog for the last decade, but I didn't fall in love with the web until 2013.
-I'm trying to catch up.
+People have told me to write a blog for the last decade.
+I'm catching up.

 ### The Site